Maginor/INCABuilder/README.md

 To compile Tutorial 1, navigate to the Tutorial1 folder from the command line and run the compile.bat file.
 Then you can run tutorial1.exe to see the output.
 Try to make changes in the tutorials by changing or adding new equations and parameters, and see what happens.
 This is the best way to learn.
 A detailed documentation of the API will be added later.

-We will not go through how to learn C++ here, but you will not need that many advanced concepts.
-Any online tutorial of just the basics will hopefully do (and also just learn by example from the models that are in this repository already, e.g the tutorials or the files in Modules/ ).
+To edit the C++ files, you can use whatever text editor you want, such as notepad++, or you can find an IDE.
+We will not go through how to learn C++ here, but you will not need to know that many advanced concepts.
+Any online tutorial of just the basics will hopefully do (and also you can just learn by example from the models that are in this repository already, e.g the tutorials or the files in the Modules folder ).

 After understanding basic model building we also recommended you to learn the python wrapper interface to e.g. do your own post-processing and plotting with the model results.
 See more in the PythonWrapper readme.